-Continental CrossContact LX20 Review
+Continental CrossContact LX20 Review & Rating for 2023

 This review of the Continental CrossContact LX20 is very timely.
 Did you notice the family sedan is slowly fading into obscurity to give way to crossover vehicles and larger SUVs?
 Our roads are literally filled with car-based crossovers that it’s hard to keep count.
 Ever carmaker is entering the SUV bandwagon.
 Even Rolls-Royce and Maserati are joining the fray with the Cullinan and Levante, respectively.